 The Waste Framework Directive was reviewed to ensure that the produced salts meet the EoW criteria, and that these criteria will not hinder their commercialization.
-Waste management principles that could possibly be incorporated into wastewater management were also investigated.
-Based on the experience gained from the Waste Framework Directive implementation, ZB will suggest a new industrial brine-wastewater management plan.
-The initial step for such an integrated plan shall be the detailed recording of industries producing brine-wastewater, the qualitative and quantitative characteristics of it, and the geographical location of those industrial installations.
-The latter will help to establish synergies among closely installed industries, and to construct a map of recovered materials possible end users, in case that the installation recovering water and materials is not able to use them.
+Waste management principles that can possibly be incorporated into wastewater management were also investigated.
+Based on the experience gained from the Waste Framework Directive implementation, ZB suggests a new industrial brine-wastewater management plan.
+The initial step for such an integrated plan must be the detailed recording of industries producing brine-wastewater, the qualitative and quantitative characteristics of it, and the geographical location of those industrial installations.
+The latter will help to establish synergies among closely installed industries, and to construct a map of recovered materials and water and possible end-users.

 IED is the next European Directive studied, as it covers all industrial emissions.
 The main tools of the IED are the BREFs.
 EC workgroups make continuous efforts to keep BREFs updated.
-However, as the science and technology progress there is always place for suggestions and further updates to BREFs.
-ZB, trying to embed Circular Economy, Industrial Symbiosis, Zero Pollution Ambition, and the Green Deal, does not propose systems for pollutants removal from the wastewaters in order to be disposed in the nearer receiving water body.
-ZB sees wastewater as a resource and proposes systems that treat industrial wastewaters to extract clean water and salts that could be reused by the same or another industry.
-Another innovative characteristic of these systems compared to the most systems mentioned in the BREFs is that these systems are based on a combination of existing and new technologies.
-Thus, upon system optimization and processing of operation data, special paragraphs were prepared on the description of systems and technologies, their efficiency, operational and capital costs, physical and chemical properties of salts and water, to be suggested as BREFs updates.
-Information presented in this text, though generated from the final operational data of the pilots, does not include the final economic and environmental assessment, which will be presented in Deliverable 7.7 (M52).
+However, as science and technology progress there is always place for suggestions and further BREFs updates.
+ZB, aims to implement through the proposed systems Circular Economy, Industrial Symbiosis, Zero Pollution Ambition, and the Green Deal.
+Thus, ZB sees wastewater as a resource and proposes systems that treat industrial wastewaters to extract clean water and salts that can be reused by the same or another industry.
+Another innovative characteristic of these systems compared to most systems mentioned in the BREFs is that these systems are based on a combination of existing and new technologies.
+Thus, upon system optimization and processing of operation data, special paragraphs were prepared on the description of systems, their efficiency, operational and capital costs, physical and chemical properties of salts and water to be suggested as BREFs updates.
+Information presented in this text, though generated from the final operational data of the pilots, does not include the final economic and environmental assessment, which is presented in Deliverable 7.7 (M52).

-Exploitation or reuse of recovered water and materials could provide a significant income for the industry and cover all or a part of the operational cost of systems.
-However, new or existing tools must be used as motives to fund the capital cost and the first steps.
-Economic tools which are used in waste management policies were reviewed to examine possible incorporation in the wastewater management plans.
-It seems that taxes for the direct disposal of wastewater to receiving bodies or WWTPs, in combination with bans on the quality and quantity characteristics of rejected wastewater could be used to finance installation of such systems.
-Creation of PROs in case of industrial clusters could also help to exploit recovered materials and water, to lift the administrative burden, and to redistribute funding.
+Exploitation or reuse of recovered water and materials produced by ZB proposed systems can provide a significant income for the industry and cover all or a part of the operational cost of systems.
+However, new or existing tools must be used as motives to fund the capital cost.
+Economic tools which are used in waste management were reviewed to examine possible transfer to the wastewater management plans.
+It seems that taxes for the direct disposal of wastewater to receiving bodies or WWTPs, in combination with bans on the quality and quantity characteristics of rejected wastewater could be used to finance the installation of such systems.
+The creation of PROs in the case of industrial clusters could also help to exploit recovered materials and water, lift the administrative burden, and redistribute funding.